rest-nvim/rest.nvim/README.md

 A very fast, powerful, extensible and asynchronous Neovim HTTP client written in Lua.

-`rest.nvim` by default makes use of native [cURL](https://curl.se/) bindings.
-In this way, you get absolutely all the power that cURL provides from the comfort of our editor just by using a keybind and without wasting the precious resources of your machine.
+`rest.nvim` by default makes use of its own `curl` wrapper made in pure Lua and a [tree-sitter] parser to parse `http` files.
+So what you can run get exact and detailed result what you see from your editor!

 In addition to this, you can also write integrations with external HTTP clients, such as the postman CLI.
-For more information on this, please see this [blog post](https://amartin.codeberg.page/posts/first-look-at-thunder-rest/#third-party-clients).

 > [!IMPORTANT]
 >